AckerlyXu/heima/articles/virtual-machines/linux/install-mongodb-nodejs.md

 sudo chkconfig mongod on
 ```

-## <a name="create-basic-mongodb-instance-on-centos-using-a-template"></a> Create basic MongoDB instance on CentOS using a template
+## Create basic MongoDB instance on CentOS using a template
-You can create a basic MongoDB instance on a single CentOS VM using the following Azure quickstart template from Github.
+You can create a basic MongoDB instance on a single CentOS VM using the following Azure quickstart template from GitHub.
 This template uses the Custom Script extension for Linux to add a `yum` repository to your newly created CentOS VM and then install MongoDB.

 * [Basic MongoDB instance on CentOS](https://github.com/Azure/azure-quickstart-templates/tree/master/mongodb-on-centos) - https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/mongodb-on-centos/azuredeploy.json